Rust is an amazing language to work with. However, it comes with an oft-misunderstood tool known as Cargo.

 The function of the

-cargo.lock file is to allow for a repetitive build.
+Cargo.lock file is to allow for a repeatable build.
 Therefore, there should be no cases of different builds, even when you share your project.

 You may be wondering how the

 Cargo.toml is a manifest, which is a document that contains detailed information about passengers, goods, etc. In Rust, the manifest contains detailed information about a given project, such as the project name, version, dependencies, etc. The manifest tells Cargo which dependency it needs to download to compile your project successfully.